Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} Z \coloneqq \mathbf{v}\cdot\zetabi.\tag{15.104}\label{eq:def_helicity} \end{align} \]

-The momentum equation Eq.
-(8.101) is
+The momentum equation, Eq.
+(8.101), reads

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} &= -\frac{1}{\rho}\nabla p + \mathbf{v}\times\mathbf{f} + \mathbf{v}\times\zetabi - \nabla k + \mathbf{g} + \mathbf{f}_R. \end{align} \]